myTerminal/slide-gazer/README.md

 Once a presentation is started, navigate through the slides using the right and left arrow keys on the keyboard.
 Use the up and down arrow keys to focus a few emphasized words on a slide and restore view back to normal respectively.

-Use the buttons on the bottom edge of the screen to reveal more options like animations and slide auto-transition.
+Use the **Preferences** button on the top-right corner to reveal more options like animations and slide auto-transition.

 ### Controlling a slide-show

-While a presentation is being presented, select **Control** from the bottom edge of the screen to view the URL that can be used to control the presentation from another device.
+While a presentation is being presented, select **Control** from the bottom-right corner of the screen to view the URL that can be used to control the presentation from another device.

 You can also scan the QR code to navigate to the URL.